jennhuck/faculty-salaries-2016/README.md

 * none found
 * Note the URL for the 2016-2017 salaries index: http://www.cavalierdaily.com/page/faculty-salaries-2015-2016.
 They over-wrote the previous year.
 Details from 2017 articles match the index, but 2016 articles do not.
+* This github repo is for the right time period, but has no data: https://github.com/cavdailyonline/facultysalary

 Cav Daily Articles: